Shababnikim: Season 1

+Season 2

 Now expelled, the friends face a dilemma: they wish to find good matches and enjoy life, but no yeshiva will accept them.
 They find a loophole to create a “fictitious” yeshiva to avoid military draft and continue living comfortably.
 They establish this yeshiva in the secular Rehavia neighborhood, which angers the secular local residents.

 Throughout the season, Gedaliah becomes the head of the new yeshiva and grows closer to Devorah, eventually becoming engaged despite their differences.
 Lazer becomes involved with Abigail, a divorced single mother, ending in heartbreak.
 Meir, ignoring Shlomi’s advice, becomes engaged to Ruth after she returns following an accident but struggles with their relationship.
 Meanwhile, Avinoam attempts to embrace a “modern” ultra-Orthodox identity.

 In the season finale, Ruth becomes engaged to someone else, Gedaliah and Devorah split, and Avinoam, feeling rejected by the secular yeshiva, drunkenly joins Gedalya in bringing explosives to a secular yeshiva party, which lands them in jail.
 Avinoam gains online fame, but local residents file a petition to close their yeshiva.
 In court, Avinoam regrets his role, and Deborah confronts Gedalya.
 The two reconcile and re-engage.

 The friends eventually agree with the neighbors to close the yeshiva, though two students stay on with the remaining group.
 The season closes as the four, carrying their suitcases, head toward the Western Wall together.